-Based on information published in "Key Statistics for Lung Cancer" by the American Cancer Society (www.cancer.org), lung cancer accounts for about one out of four of all cancer deaths and is by far the leading cause of cancer death among men and women in the U.S. It is estimated that in 2017 there will be over 222,500 new lung cancer cases.
+Based on information published in "Key Statistics for Lung Cancer" by the American Cancer Society (www.cancer.org), lung cancer accounts for about one out of four of all cancer deaths and is by far the leading cause of cancer death among men and women in the U.S. It is estimated that in 2020 there will be over 228,820 new lung cancer cases and 135,720 may die from the disease.
+Of these cases, over 80% are of the non small cell lung cancer (NSCLC) type.